-Behaviour Support Teachers are used to extend support to students selected by the Principal, Deputy Principals, and Heads of Department - Student Development for case management.
-Once a student has been referred by the Principal, Deputy Principals, Heads of Department - Student Development, the strategies are dependent on the individual's needs and circumstances.
+Behaviour Support Teachers are used to extend support to students selected by the Principal and Deputy Principals for case management.
+Once a student has been referred by the Principal and Deputy Principals, the strategies are dependent on the individual's needs and circumstances.
 Some options may include: